ClaytonWas/Tuned-In/README.md

-Check it out in the [Chrome Web Store](https://chromewebstore.google.com/detail/tuned-in/jfpnhopfpcgkpfjeifjnoimjehhclcem)
+# Tuned In is now on the [Chrome Web Store](https://chromewebstore.google.com/detail/tuned-in/jfpnhopfpcgkpfjeifjnoimjehhclcem)

----

-# Tuned In

-Tuned In is a music recommendation Chrome extension that uses Chrome's on-device AI model (Gemini Nano) and Spotify to analyze webpage content and recommend songs that match the emotionality and energy of the page.
+Tuned In is a music recommendation Chrome extension that uses AI and Spotify to analyze webpage content and recommend songs that match the emotionality and energy of the page.

 ## Why I Built It

-I think Spotify has a great music recommendation algorithm and appreciated the opportunity to take advantage of that through different content mediums.
-This local, on-device model provides the chance to develop an application that achieves this goal with no online overhead or data collection issues—everything runs locally on your device.
+I think Spotify has a great music recommendation algorithm and appreciated the opportunity to take advantage of that through the text based content medium.
+This local, on-device model provides the chance to develop an application that achieves this goal with no online overhead or data collection issues.

 ## How It Works